Requirements on locomotives and passenger units

 TSI-compliant locomotives and passenger units shall fulfil the TSI-requirements and national requirements regarding open points and specific cases in the relevant TSIs.
 Some new TSIs went into force 1 January 2015, they are applicable on the whole European railway network.

-There are only high level requirements set in the Swedish regulations on rail vehicles.
-The Swedish Transport Agency has issued guidelines with accepted technical solutions for different functions of a vehicle to facilitate for the applicant.
+There are requirements set in the Swedish regulations on rail vehicles (TSFS 2022:36).
 In the TSI Locomotives and passenger units (EU nr 1302/2014) most of these functions are set.
 For new, upgraded and renewed vehicles the TSI requirements should apply.
-Our guidelines are only applicable for specific cases and open points.
-The guidelines are applicable for imported vehicles which need an additional authorisation for operation in Sweden.
+Our regulation are only applicable for specific cases and open points.

 Guidelines for locomotives and passenger units